Herrand Héder: Career

 Herrand was born into the Hédervár branch of the powerful gens (clan) Héder, as the son of Denis II.
 The kindred had originated from the Duchy of Swabia – Herrand's great-grandfather was Héder, the clan's namesake co-founder.
 Herrand had two brothers: Héder III served as ispán of Hont County in 1269.
 Denis III ("the White-headed") was the forefather of the prestigious Hédervári family.

+Herrand spent his childhood in the royal court.
 Belonging to the courtiers of King Béla IV of Hungary, Herrand distinguished himself in the series of military campaigns against the Duchy of Austria by the beginning of the 1250s, when Béla decided to intervene in the war of succession between various claimants.
 Herrand participated in the plundering raid into Austria and Styria in the summer of 1250, in retaliation of a former Austrian incursion into Hungary.
-Herrand actively fought against the troops of Ottokar II of Bohemia in Styria and Moravia in 1252 and 1253.
-According to Béla's letter of donation a decade later, Herrand defeated and killed the castellan of the fort Dobronuc with a spear on the nearby battlefield, while he was seriously wounded too.
-In Moravia, Herrand was commissioned to guard and administer the castle of Peno.
+Herrand actively fought against the troops of Ottokar II of Bohemia in Styria and Moravia in 1252 and 1253, respectively.
+According to Béla's letter of donation a decade later, Herrand participated in the raid of Austria, and fought at the occupation of Kirchschlag and other castles in 1250.
+Two years later, in 1252, Herrand took part in the campaign against Styria.
+He defeated and killed the castellan of the fort Dobronuc (Hartberg) with a spear on the nearby battlefield, while he was seriously wounded too.
+In Moravia in 1253, Herrand was commissioned to guard and administer the castle of Peno.
 He successfully defended the fort against the advancing Bohemian troops during the war.
-He also participated in the raid of Austria, and fought at the occupation of Kirchschlag and other castles.
 For his faithful service, Herrand was granted Szentkút (present-day Stegersbach and Heiligenbrunn in Austria), Mérhart, Szombatfalva (today a borough of Strem in Austria), Újfalva and Pinka along the Austrian border by Béla IV in 1255, which villages were formerly possessed by his distant relative, Virunt (or Werenherth), who served as a canon of the cathedral chapter of Győr and died without descendants.